MicrosoftDocs/sql-docs-archive-pr/docs-archive-a/2014/analysis-services/validating-models-and-using-models-for-prediction-data-mining-add-ins-for-excel.md

 ---
+description: "Validating Models and Using Models for Prediction (Data Mining Add-ins for Excel)"
 title: "Validating Models and Using Models for Prediction (Data Mining Add-ins for Excel) | Microsoft Docs" ms.custom: "" ms.date: "03/06/2017"